Brandon Lowe Player Props: Rays vs. Astros

 Brandon Lowe At The Plate

-- Lowe is batting .254 with a double, six home runs and 11 walks.
+- Lowe is hitting .235 with a double, six home runs and 11 walks.

-- Among qualifying hitters in MLB play, he ranks 90th in batting average, 56th in on-base percentage, and 19th in slugging.
+- Among the qualified batters in baseball, he ranks 120th in batting average, 84th in on-base percentage, and 35th in slugging.

+- Lowe has picked up a hit in 60.0% of his 20 games this season, with at least two hits in 20.0% of them.

-- He has gone deep in six games this year (31.6%), leaving the park in 8.1% of his trips to the plate.
+- Looking at the 20 games he has played this year, he's hit a long ball in six of them (30.0%), and in 7.6% of his trips to the plate.

-- In 36.8% of his games this year, Lowe has driven in at least one run.
-In four of those games (21.1%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in two contests.
+- Lowe has had an RBI in seven games this season (35.0%), including four multi-RBI outings (20.0%).
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.